Frequently Asked Questions

 We recognise the vital role key workers play in our local communities and aim to create a neighbourhood that attracts and supports them in South East Faversham.

-In collaboration with Swale Borough Council, we will explore prioritising key workers, especially those who live and study locally, such as doctors, nurses, dentists and teachers, within the affordable housing nominations policy, ensuring they have access to suitable housing options.
+In collaboration with Swale Borough Council, we will find ways to prioritise key workers, especially those who live and study locally, such as doctors, nurses, dentists and teachers, within the affordable housing nominations policy, ensuring they have access to suitable housing options.

 With a focus on fostering skills development and employment opportunities, we have a strong history of collaborating with our development partners to promote apprenticeship programmes during and beyond the construction phase.